igormiktor/AVRTools/AVRToolsDocs/mainpage.md

 void initSystem();
 ~~~

 The `initSystem()` function clears any bootloader settings, clears all timers, and turns on interrupts.
-This should be the first function your code calls at start up.
+This should be
+the first function your code calls at start up.

 ### System clock module ###   {#SysClock}

-This module provides a system clock functionality similar to that in the Arduino library.
-To employ this functionality include
+This module provides a system clock functionality  using Timer0 similar to that in the Arduino library.
+To employ this
-the header file `SystemClock.h` and link against `SystemClock.cpp`.
+functionality include the header file `SystemClock.h` and link against `SystemClock.cpp`.
 Some of key functions provided by this module include:

 ~~~C
 void initSystemClock();